 1. Grievance Letter

 As the employee, you should submit your written grievance.
-Our ‘How to write a grievance letter’ article sets out how to structure your letter and our grievance template letter section allows you download examples.
+Our guide on grievance letters and templates sets out how to structure your letter and also allows you to download examples.

 3. Outcome letter